-Deterioration of the environmental situation (climate change); playing in a dirty environment; the lack of a healthy environment; salinity; water logging; cannot increase food production; use of pesticides and plastic; use of extra chemical product; deforestation; environmental disasters due to competitive development; a lack of animal pasture land; river corrosion; cyclones; a lack of habitat for biodiversity; the restriction of natural resource utilization; the effect of climate change on agriculture etc.
+Deterioration of the environmental situation (climate change); playing in a dirty environment; the lack of a healthy environment; salinity; water logging; cannot increase food production; use of pesticides and plastic; use of pesticides and plastic; use of extra chemical product; deforestation: environmental disasters due to competitive development; a lack of animal pasture land; river corrosion; cyclones; a lack of habitat for biodiversity; the restriction of natural utilization; the effect of climate change on agriculture etc. "In the name of competitive development, people focus more on infrastructure than the environment, which is one of the causes for our loss of biodiversity." - Academics "Farmers using more chemicals in their land cultivation to make more profit which are very much dangerous for the climate and the land." - Practitioners Drug Addiction

-VIII.
-Drug Addiction